adamluckydo/ontology/4_Ontology/Ontology.md

 Idea of Minimum Viable Content taken from [Visakan Veerasamy's blog](https://medium.com/@visakanv/minimum-viable-content-real-talk-about-content-marketing-and-the-four-mistakes-youll-make-29b3088168fe)

-So now that I've covered a vertical slice of Buddhism, I can finally talk about what I want to talk about.
+In the previous post, I covered a vertical slice of Buddhism.
+Now I can talk about what I want to talk about.

 ## Where Buddhism goes Wrong